Northern Limit Line: United Nations Command's position

 The UNC emphasized its position on the border issue on 23 August 1999, stating that the NLL issue was non-negotiable because the demarcation line had been recognized as the de facto maritime border for a considerable length of time by both Koreas:

 The NLL has served as an effective means of preventing military tension between North and South Korean military forces for 46 years.
 It serves as a practical demarcation line, which has contributed to the separation of forces.

 The UNC insisted that the NLL must be maintained until a new maritime MDL could be established through the Joint Military Commission on the armistice agreement.

 However, a 1973 U.S. diplomatic cable, now declassified, noted that UNC protested North Korean intrusions within 3 nmi of UNC controlled islands as armistice agreement violations, but did not protest NLL intrusions as the NLL was not mentioned in the armistice agreement.
 South Korea wished to describe all NLL penetrations as "military provocations", but the U.S. saw that as a major problem for the U.S. position on the armistice agreement.
 In 1975 the UNC position was that North Korean fishing or patrolling south of the NLL, outside 3 nmi of the UNC controlled islands, was not justification for any coercive actions by UNC controlled vessels; the UNC would not participate in establishing an exclusive South Korean fishing zone.

 North Korea's position

-The disputed maritime border between North and South Korea in the West Sea:
+The disputed maritime border between North and South Korea in the Yellow Sea: